 2. Make signing up easy

-You won’t be able to grow your email list with one half-hidden signup form on your website.
-Even if you’re not ready to send emails, start capturing email addresses as soon as possible.
+You won’t be able to grow your email list with one half-hidden signup form on your website, start capturing email addresses as soon as possible.
 Make sure you add subscribe forms throughout your website – on your homepage, within blog content, in the sidebar and the footer section of pages.
 You should also implement a pop-up app that will display your subscribe form when a person is about to leave your website, giving them one last chance to stay in touch.

 3. Offer an incentive